JOHN 15

 The other references are Mark 7:21 and Revelation 22:1.

 We see then that the predominant idea in the context of the use of this word proceedeth is that of something that comes out of the mouth.
 Linked as it is with the phrase “He shall testify of me”, we can easily see that the idea is of the inspired testimony of the apostles after the Spirit had come within them on the day of Pentecost.
 The promise of the Lord Jesus to them after His resurrection was, “But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me,” Acts 1:8.
+We see now why there is mention of the Son sending the Spirit from the Father, (which happened at Pentecost, Acts 2:33), and then the idea of the proceeding of the Spirit from the Father, which is an ongoing thing.

 15:27